jjgrinwis/terraform-simple-property/README.md

 ├── dns.tf            # DNS record management
 ├── terraform.tfvars  # Variable values (customize this)
 └── template/         # Property rule templates (referenced but not included)
-    └── rules.tftpl   # Property rules template
+    └── rules.tftpl   # Property rules template with dynamic hostname section
 ```

 ## Configuration

 ### Required Variables

 All defined variables have a default value.
-They can be overwritten using the local terraform.tfvars file or set variables in TF cloud.
+They can be overwritten using the local [terraform.tfvars file or set ENV vars](https://developer.hashicorp.com/terraform/language/values/variables#environment-variables).

 Copy and customize the `terraform.tfvars` file if you want to use other